rtrajano/arch-i3-usb/README.md

 ### PulseAudio

-PulseAudio is installed.

-In the additional presets, bluez is installed for bluetooth headsets (use `bluetoothctl` to connect and pair devices).
+PulseAudio and bluez are installed for bluetooth headsets (use `bluetoothctl` to connect and pair devices).

-pavucontrol can be launched with Meta+v to control the volumes and output devices.
+pasystray is started at i3 boot to control volume from the systray.

 ### Virtual Terminal

 alacritty is the default terminal emulator and can be launched with Meta+Enter.

-Urxvt is also installed in the additional presets.

 ### Display Manager